lathuthavarajah/Phoenix-Perp-MM/README.md

 # Phoenix On-Chain Market Maker

-Built March 14-16, 2025 as a pitch for the Ellipsis Labs internship.
-I wanted to show I could build the kind of thing the team actually ships, a Solana program that does real market-making math on-chain and talks to Phoenix via CPI.

 The reference [`phoenix-onchain-mm`](https://github.com/Ellipsis-Labs/phoenix-onchain-mm) uses fixed spreads.
 This one uses Avellaneda-Stoikov inventory-skewed quoting instead: when you're long, it tightens the ask to sell.
 When you're short, it tightens the bid to buy.
 The spread widens with volatility.
 All the math runs on-chain in fixed-point i128 (no floats on Solana).

 ## How it works